 People cry with her, on her, hugging her, into her.
 I do.
 And I’ve had tiny children, fierce warriors, humans in wheelchairs who have stroked her as her head rests in their laps.
 She can also be an escape artist and an erratic mother, so I’ve had my moments of wanting to bop her over the head.
 But she was the first lamb born here on this land, born in a May snowstorm.
 I think of her as an occasionally exasperating but deeply respected colleague.

 Portrait #2: This summer when Dusan was working near Prague, he chose two puppies of a breed called the Cesky Fousek, which translates to ‘Czech mustachioed hunting dog’.
 As puppies they are like small bears.
 The breed are exceptional gun dogs, but what made them worth bringing all that way is that they were bred for centuries from remote mountain lodges, so they are also extremely hardy, adoring people dogs, and calm.
-One of them is on her way toward becoming a HOPE crisis response dog.
+One of them might become a crisis response dog.
 And they have changed our farm for me.

 When I go out across the land, they are there around me, circling like proximate satellites on the ground.
 If I release the doves they circle us overhead as we move through tall grasses.
 People ask me if there is a lead navigator bird in a flock of doves who directs all of the rest.
 The lovely answer is yes, but it is most often not the bird who is in the front, but near the center.
 Now I’ve felt this.
 As I wander through these fields I achieve a functional multiplicity of self, as if we are not 50 separate beings, but one.
 These creatures give me the physical experience of something that I have long believed, and offer you.